Clarksville Gas and Water reports Patricia Drive Water Outage - Clarksville, TN Online

 The road is open to traffic.

-The work is anticipated to be finished and water service restored by approximately 5:00pm.
+The repair is anticipated to be finished and water service restored by approximately 6:00pm

 About Clarksville Gas and Water